 The main complication of atrial fibrillation (AF) is an increased risk of having a stroke.
 AF can interfere with the blood flow in the heart chambers.
 This sometimes leads to a small blood clot forming in a heart chamber.

-A clot can travel in the blood vessels until it gets stuck in a smaller blood vessel in the brain (or sometimes in another part of the body).
+A clot can travel in the blood vessels until it becomes stuck in a smaller blood vessel in the brain (or sometimes in another part of the body).
 Part of the blood supply to the brain may then be cut off, which causes a stroke.

 The risk of developing a blood clot and having a stroke varies, depending on several factors.
 The level of risk can be calculated by your doctor using a set of specific questions.
 This will help to decide what treatments are required.
 All people except those at the lowest risk will be offered medication to help prevent clots from forming.